RKrahl/archive-tools/README.rst

 + `python-dateutil`_

+  If the package is not available, some features will show slightly reduced functionality:

-  Date strings will lack time zone indication if missing.
+  - date strings will lack time zone indication.

+  - the date formats recognized in the `--mtime` argument to `archive-tool.py find` are reduced.

 + `setuptools_scm`_